Pitcairn Islands: Education

 Education is free and compulsory between the ages of five and 15.
 Children up to the age of 12 are taught at Pulau School, while children of 13 and over attend secondary school in New Zealand, or are educated via correspondence school.

 The island's children have produced a book in Pitkern and English called Mi Bas Side orn Pitcairn or My Favourite Place on Pitcairn.

 The school on Pitcairn, Pulau School, provides pre-school and primary education based on the New Zealand syllabus.
 The teacher is appointed by the governor from qualified applicants who are registered in New Zealand as teachers.
 The government officially took responsibility for education in 1958; the Seventh-day Adventist Church had done so from the 1890s until 1958.
 There were ten students in 1999; enrolment was previously 20 in the early 1950s, 28 in 1959, and 36 in 1962.
 The Pulau School has a residence for teachers built in 2004; there was a previous such facility built in 1950.

 Historical population

-Pitcairn's population has significantly decreased since its peak of over 200 in the 1930s, to fewer than fifty permanent residents today (2021).
+Pitcairn's population has significantly decreased since its peak of over 200 in the 1930s, to fewer than fifty permanent residents by 2021.